asmagill/mjolnir_asm/undocumented/cgsdebug/README.md

         Dumps a list of shadows to /tmp/WindowServer.shinfo.out.

     dumpWindowListToPlist
-        Leopard: Dumps a list of windows to `/tmp/WindowServer.winfo.plist`.
+        Dumps a list of windows to `/tmp/WindowServer.winfo.plist`.
 This is what Quartz Debug on 10.5 uses to get the window list.

     dumpResourceUsageToFiles
-        Leopard: Dumps information about an application's resource usage to `/tmp/CGResources_<NAME>_<PID>`.
+        Dumps information about an application's resource usage to `/tmp/CGResources_<NAME>_<PID>`.